EG2026/test-site/content/call_for_tutorials.md

 ### Course Notes

-Sample course notes, although not required in the submission, are highly encouraged to accompany the tutorial proposals.
+Course notes, although not required in the submission, are highly encouraged to accompany the tutorial proposals.
 Notes may include original text, formatted according to the Eurographics publication guidelines, reprints of earlier papers (subject to copyright approval), slides, videos, software, datasets, and any other material the authors consider useful.
 Upon acceptance of the tutorial, additional material should be submitted using the same link in the SRM system as for submitting the proposal.

 ---